 In a bowl, mix the Epsom salt with the baking soda.
 Put this poultice in between layers of gauze as a poultice.
 Place it over the boil.

 Secure it with a bandage and leave it overnight.
-In order to prevent the spread of infection, throw away the gauze and bandage.
+To prevent the spread of infection, throw away the gauze and bandage.

 Repeat this process every day until the boil is gone.